Our recipes in your inbox 😊

 Ingredients

-• 3 cups sliced red cabbage
+• 3 cups thinly sliced red cabbage

-• 2 tablespoon soy sauce
+• 2 tablespoons soy sauce or tamari, coconut aminos

 • 2 tablespoons toasted sesame oil

-• 1 tablespoon rice vinegar
+• 1 tablespoon rice vinegar unseasoned preferred

-• 1 tablespoon maple syrup
+• 1 tablespoon maple syrup or agave

 Instructions